 Students are advised to continue in languages they have studied previously and will be placed in classes at their level of ability as determined by placement examinations.
-Special three-course sequences (121-122-123), involving two semesters and an interim, are available in French, German, and Spanish for students whose preparation is weak.
-In no case, however, will students receive graduation credit for more than four courses from the 121-123 and 101-202 series.
+Special three-course sequences (121-122-123), involving two semesters and an interim, are available in French, German, and Spanish for students who need review as part of their second year of language study.
+In no case, however, will students receive graduation credit for more than four courses from the 121-123 and 101-202 series in a given language.
 Languages other than those taught at Calvin may be accepted.
-Students for whom English is a second language are exempt from this requirement but are required to take English core courses each semester until they have completed two courses in English or American literature.
+Students for whom English is a second language are exempt from this requirement but are required to take English core courses each semester until they have completed the requirements in written rhetoric and in English or American literature.

 A student usually should complete the core requirements in mathematics, history, and written rhetoric by the end of the freshman year and should complete the requirements in physical science, biological science, physical education, spoken rhetoric, and foreign language by the end of the sophomore year.
 At least one course in religion and theology should be taken in each of the student's first two years at Calvin.
-However, because of the demands of various programs of concentration, the particular courses chosen to meet the student's core requirements and the schedule for completing them should be worked out early with the appropriate academic adviser.